Qiskit/rustworkx/README.md

 ### Develop Mode

-If you'd like to build rustworkx in debug mode and use an interactive debugger while working on a change you can set `SETUPTOOLS_RUST_CARGO_PROFILE="dev"` as an environment variable to build and install rustworkx in develop mode.
+If you'd like to build rustworkx in debug mode and use an interactive debugger while working on a change you can run `maturin develop` to build and install rustworkx in develop mode.
 This will build rustworkx without optimizations and include debuginfo when running `pip install`.
 That can be handy for debugging.